English Premier League betting

 - The English Premier League is the second-most profitable sports league in the world behind North America’s NFL.

-- Since the Premier League’s inception, only six teams have won the title: Arsenal, Blackburn Rovers, Chelsea, Leicester City, Manchester City and Manchester United.
+- Since the Premier League’s inception, only seven teams have won the title: Arsenal, Blackburn Rovers, Chelsea, Leicester City, Liverpool, Manchester City and Manchester United.

 - Sheffield United’s Brian Deane scored the first-ever Premier League goal back in August 1992.